semaphoreci/semaphore/docs/docs/using-semaphore/workflows.md

 ## How to skip commits {#skip}

-If you don't want to start a Semaphore workflow for type one of the following options in the commit message.
-The skip message doesn't work on [pushed tags](./promotions#tagged).
+If you don't want to start a workflow, type one of the following strings in the commit message.

 - `[ci skip]`
 - `[skip ci]`

 For example, this push does not trigger a Semaphore pipeline execution, it is completely ignored: